joelbygger/cmake_proj/cmake_proj.md

 For background see <https://kristerw.blogspot.com/2018/03/detecting-incorrect-c-stl-usage.html>

-To add it to your build target (independent on whether you use libstdc++ or not):
+To add it to all build targets (independent on whether you use libstdc++ or not):

 ```bash
 cmake -DLIBSTDCXX_CHECK=1 ..